takeaszot/UniversalWebshopScraper/README.md

 ### Data Storage

 The scraped data for this project is stored in a separate repository, not within the `UniversalWebshopScraper` directory.
+For the structure purpose.

 #### Location of Data Repository